The Havens Family of East Donyland and Wivenhoe (1692-1924)

 Edward John Havens (1855-1917)

 it was left to Philip Haven’s wife, Elizabeth Elsworthy Havens, to settle his estate and pay off various accrued debts and mortgages.
 The natural successor to Philip 4 was his son Philip Havens 5 (1847-1869) but he died in his early twenties.
 The surviving four sons were: Edward John Havens of Witham, Surgeon, Harry Havens of East Donyland, Farmer, Rawdon Havens of Homington Brewery, Burton in Trent, Staffordshire, Brewer, and Hugh Havens of 18 Goldhanger Rd, Shepherd’s Bush in Middlesex, Brewer.
 When Elizabeth died on 6 April 1885 it was noted that there were still outstanding debts which the brothers were desirous of paying off.
 However in order to do this they took out yet another mortgage on the East Donyland Estate.
 It was eventually Edward John who took over custody of the Estate.
 He was not the oldest son but an agreement was drawn up between the brothers and he took up residence at Donyland Hall.
 Like his father he had trained as a surgeon and was cited in the Epsom Register as M.R.C.S and L.S.A.
 1879 (Lond.
 Hosp.).
 (Travelling).
 On 6 November 1884 at the age of 29 he married Constance Louisa Jennings.
 Unfortunately the marriage soon started going downhill.
 In September 1898 [Morning Post 20.9.1898] he created a national scandal when he was accused of attempting to murder his twelve year old daughter Agnes Emmaretta Constance (1885-1945) by drowning her at Harwich Quay.
 This must have been the last straw and by October of the same year Caroline had obtained a separation order after years of physical and mental abuse and even imprisonment by her husband.
 She was given custody of her youngest child, Madge Hendrie (1887 -1955).
 From this point on Edward John fell into a state of repeatedly reported drunk and disorderly behaviour.
 In 1907 he attended a disciplinary hearing by the General Medical Council in which he said he had not been practising as a medical doctor for 15 years [Supplement to the British Medical Journal 30 November 1907, pp 310-11).
-According to the 1911 Census (now aged 55) he was living with his daughter Agnes Emmaretta Constance (aged 21) in a modest house on the corner of Chapel Road and the High Street (No 45 High Street) in Wivenhoe, which later became a grocer’s shop, a delicatessen and a much loved clothes and accessories shop called Talismans in the 1970s.
-In 1917 he died and his widow, Mrs Caroline Louisa Constance Havens, disposed of this and the remaining property they owned in Wivenhoe in the lower end of the High Street and the corner of East Street and on East Street itself (see below).
+According to the 1911 Census (now aged 55) he was living with his daughter Agnes Emmaretta Constance (aged 21) in a modest house on the corner of Chapel Road and the High Street (No 65 High Street) in Wivenhoe, which later became a grocer’s shop, a delicatessen and a much loved clothes and accessories shop called Talismans in the 1970s.
+In 1917 he died after an unfortunate altercation with the War Office (see image to right) and his widow, Mrs Caroline Louisa Constance Havens, disposed of this and the remaining property they owned in Wivenhoe in the lower end of the High Street and the corner of East Street and on East Street itself (see below).

 D’Cruze, Shani, Colchester People: the John Bensusan-Butt Biographical Dictionary of Colchester, Vol 1 (A-L), p275-277, Lulu.com, 2009